-In contrast, if I bootstrap my education, I can focus solely on content that speaks a language I can understand and only learn from the best teachers.
+In contrast, if I bootstrap my education, I can focus solely on content that speaks to me and only learn from the best teachers.
 I can learn at my own pace.

 The main selling point of structured programs is the piece of paper you get at the end.
 At the end of my Bootstrap MBA no one will hand me a certificate.
-But I’m convinced that this is not a problem.
-On the one hand, certificates are for people who want a job and this isn’t something that appears on my bucket list.
+I’m convinced that this is not a problem.
+On the one hand, certificates are for people who want a job, which isn’t something that appears on my bucket list.
 On the other hand, smart people know already that certificates primarily measure how good you are at following orders and little else.
 Hence, I wouldn’t want to work at a company that puts too much emphasis on certificates anyway.